PainsPerdus/gboi-rocket/doc/display.doc.md

 ## Update sprites position

 We start by updating sprite positions in OAM because we need to do it before the end of VBlank.
 After, the OAM will be locked.
+We also update the sprite shown for each Isaac's part

 ### Isaac